 Be a Sugar Detective

 The average American eats about 22 teaspoons of added sugar every day.
 This adds up to over 70 pounds of sugar a year.
 Even worse, American teens are eating closer to 34 teaspoons a day.
 The result on our bodies is less than sweet.
-Eating too much sugar can lead to unhealthy weight gain, high blood pressure, diabetes, and high cholesterol.
+Eating too much sugar can lead to unhealthy weight gain, high blood pressure, heart disease, diabetes, and high cholesterol.
 Plus, eating lots of sugar makes you less likely to get all the vitamins and minerals you need in your diet.

 How much is too much?

 The American Heart Association has made the following recommendations about sugar limits:

 Children under 2 years of age = 0.
 Experts advise that children under 2 years of age should not eat sugar sweetened foods or drinks.

 Children = Limit to 6 teaspoons (25 grams) per day

 Women = Limit to 6 teaspoons (25 grams) per day

 Men = Limit to 9 teaspoons (36 grams) per day

 20-ounce bottle = 16 1/4 teaspoons of sugar